iGlitch/glitchify/README.md

 Google Pixel 3 XL (crosshatch)
 ```
 ## Changelog
+### v1.2 (2019/02/18)
+- Moved some setprops into system.prop
+- Updated BM for all Pixel devices.
+- Updated Doze, less kernel logging.
+- More cleanup and bug fixes.

 ### v1.1 (2019/02/18)
 - Add initial support for Pixel 2 and 3
 - Remove SQL tweaks if cleaner is skipped